longturn/freeciv21/docs/Contributing/pull-request.rst

 generated copy of the documentation prior to pushing a change up.

 .. note::
-  You don't have to start from the top of the list of commands every time you want to check on things.
+  You do not have to start from the top of the list of commands every time you want to check on things.
 If you have already done a full pass to install and then make some more changes, you can go straight to the build and install commands.
 The :file:`cmake` program is smart enough to determine what changed and only compile those files again.
 It's much faster to do things this way!